opauth/facebook/README.md

    ```

 2. Create Facebook application at https://developers.facebook.com/apps/
+   - Remember to enter App Domains
+   - "Website with Facebook Login" must be checked, but for "Site URL", you can enter any landing URL.

 3. Configure Opauth-Facebook strategy with at least `App ID` and `App Secret`.

-#### Notes when creating application:

-- Make sure to enter App Domains

-- "Website with Facebook Login" must be checked, but for "Site URL", you can enter any landing URL.
+4. Direct user to `http://path_to_opauth/facebook` to authenticate

 Strategy configuration
 ----------------------